microsoft/vcpkg-docs/vcpkg/users/buildsystems/cmake-integration.md

 In order to customize this process, CMake supports "toolchain" files, which are really just CMake scripts.
 When a toolchain is specified, CMake **evaluates the `CMAKE_TOOLCHAIN_FILE` as a script**, just like `include("${CMAKE_TOOLCHAIN_FILE}")`
-This evaluation typically results in a set of variable definitions containing the paths of necessary build tools (along with other build parameters, such as cross-compilation flags).
+This evaluation typically results in a set of variable definitions containing the paths of necessary build tools along with other build parameters, such as cross-compilation flags.

 But because the toolchain file is just a CMake script, it is not limited to defining toolchain-related variables. vcpkg uses this fact as a hook into the CMake generation process.
 There are two ways this hook is used.